neondatabase/website/content/docs/guides/read-replica-data-analysis.md

     <Admonition type="note">
     The compute size configuration determines the processing power of your database.
 More vCPU and memory means more processing power but also higher compute costs.
 For information about compute costs, see [Billing metrics](/docs/introduction/billing).
     </Admonition>
-6. When you have finished making your selections, click **Create**.
+6. When you are finished making your selections, click **Create**.

-In a few moments, your read-only compute is provisioned and appears in the **Computes** section of the **Branches** page.
+Your read-only compute is provisioned and appears in the **Computes** section of the **Branches** page.
 This is your read replica.
 The following section describes how to connect to your read replica.

 ## Connect to the read replica

 Connecting to a read replica is the same as connecting to any branch, except you connect via a read-only compute endpoint instead of a read-write compute endpoint.
 The following steps describe how to connect to your read replica with connection details obtained from the Neon Console.

 1. On the Neon **Dashboard**, under **Connection Details**, select the branch, the database, and the role you want to connect with.
-1. Under **Compute**, select a **Read-only** compute endpoint.
+1. Under **Compute**, select the **RO-replica** compute endpoint.
-1. Select a connection string or a code example from the drop-down menu and copy it.
+1. Select a **Database** and the **Role** you want to connect with.
+1. Copy the connection string.
 This is the information you need to connect to the read replica from you client or application.

-    A **psql** connection string appears similar to the following:
+    The connection string appears similar to the following:

     <CodeBlock shouldWrap>